akhtarvision/bpc_calibration/README.md

 In case of any query, create issue or contact akhtar.munir@mbzuai.ac.ae

 ## Acknowledgement
-This codebase is built on <a href="https://github.com/fundamentalvision/Deformable-DETR">Deformable-DETR</a> and <a href="https://github.com/rafaelpadilla/Object-Detection-Metrics">Object Detection Metrics</a>
+This codebase is built on <a href="https://github.com/fundamentalvision/Deformable-DETR">Deformable-DETR</a>, <a href="https://github.com/rafaelpadilla/Object-Detection-Metrics">Object Detection Metrics</a> and <a href="https://pypi.org/project/netcal/">Detection Calibration</a>